worthingtonse/WEST-Protocol/A. Introduction.md

 * The easiest token to use.
 * The most bankable token that supports a strong banking industry.
 * The most quantum safe token.
-* The most inexpensive as it requires no fees.
+* The most inexpensive so users pay no fees.
 * The token with the most ability to mitigate the risk of theft and loss.
 * The only token that provides accountability so that system administrators can’t steal without being noticed.
+* The only token where users can send thousands of microtransactions like .0000001 without any fees or lag.

 ## The WEST will be the only stable token in the world that separates data from logic so that:
 * “smart contract” bugs are impossible.